SEAN: Third week of the month is pretty hefty this month thanks to Yen Press’s pile o’ stuff, plus a few titles from everyone else.

-MELINDA: I am so happy to see more Blood Lad!
+MJ: I am so happy to see more Blood Lad!
 It is one of my very favorite series currently running, and I am so surprised to be saying that.

 SEAN: We have also reached Vol. 5 of BTOOOM!, which I understand has finally given its survival game heroine a name.